Master of Arts in Human Services

 This program is not intended to lead to certification or licensure.^

 Make connections with your Master of Arts in Human Services at University of the Rockies, where you'll discover good thinking.

 This degree program allows you to embody the values of the human service profession – its history, ethics, and professional standards.
 You will learn to guide the work of others while understanding the different values, goals, and lifestyles of service consumers and employees.
 Navigate the structure and operations of service organizations as you develop your own management skills, including grant-writing, planning, managing budgets.
 Learn to implement information systems and lead people.
 Your challenging courses include an integrative project, in which you apply your knowledge in a practical way to solve a human-service problem.

-Focus your degree by choosing a specialization, either Mental Health Administration or Not-for-Profit Management.
-Your specialization will consist of three courses, each worth 3 credits, taken at the end of your program.
+Focus your degree by choosing a specialization in Mental Health Administration or Not-for-Profit Management, or you may take the Standard Program.
+Your specialization will consist of at least three courses, each worth 3 credits, taken at the end of your program.

 Your coursework will include discovery and applications in areas such as:

 - Grant writing for human services